 Keep calm, avoid showing signs of frustration and give your child the time and space he needs to process his feelings.

-*Inspire them Tell him that one is useless simply because of poor school results ― mention Microsoft’s Bill Gates and Facebook’s Mark Zuckerberg, college dropouts who have achieve phenomenal success.
+10. Inspire them Tell him that one isn't useless simply because of poor school results ― mention Microsoft’s Bill Gates and Facebook’s Mark Zuckerberg, college dropouts who have achieved phenomenal success.

 Making sure he is active will distract him, plus help him rebuild his self-confidence.
 Who knows?
 He might even end up finding his passion!
-So, sign him up for these:
+So, let him:

 Through his blues, your kiddo’s immature thought process might lead him to think suicide is the only way out of this mess.
 What’s worse, Chong notes, “What [children] know about suicide is relatively emotional or based on what they read or see on the Internet or media, which likely is not accurately portrayed.”